Pyramid Z8–I–6

 Related math problems and questions:

 Students of all 7, 8, and 9 classes in one school may take up 4, 5, 6, and 7 abreast, and nobody will be left.
-If there are always four classes in each grade, what is the average number of pupils in one class? - Purchased
+If there are always four classes in each grade, what is the average number of pupils in one class? - Brick

 The isosceles scale has all bricks; the second weight is 1 kg, and the 1/5 of brick is on one side.
 The balance is in equilibrium.
-What is the weight of a brick? - Digits
+What is the weight of a brick? - Purchased

 How many odd four-digit numbers can we create from digits 0, 3, 5, 6, and 7? (a) the figures may be repeated (b) the digits may not be repeated - Unknown number